Ancient Crossroads: Albania, Greece + Macedonia

 Day 4 - Durrës + Apollonia + Gjirokastra

 Just 21 miles west of the vibrant capital, Durrës is a historic Adriatic port – one of the world’s oldest continuously inhabited cities.
 Focusing upon its wealth of ancient landmarks, our guided tour this morning includes the ancient Byzantine Walls and the spectacular Roman Amphitheater.
 Built in the 2nd century to accommodate up to 20,000 spectators who came to witness Gladiator combats, this is one of the largest ancient Roman arenas in the Balkans.
 Surrounded by modern high rise buildings in the heart of town and only partially excavated, it is nonetheless an impressive site!
 We’ll also visit the ancient Roman Baths and the Venetian Tower, a 15th-century addition to the much older Byzantine Fortress that was one of the most powerful defensive buildings along the western Adriatic.
 After lunch, we’ll visit the Ardenica Monastery, situated on a remote hilltop surrounded by a vast sweep of Albanian countryside.
 Originally founded by a 13th-century Byzantine Emperor, this revered landmark is home to splendid interior frescoes.
 But it’s also a living religious community and special arrangements have been made for us to meet with one of the resident monks.
 This experience promises a chance to learn about religious life in Albania since the fall of Communism.
 We’ll continue to Apollonia for a tour of its remarkably preserved ruins.
 Set in a region of gently rolling terrain and forest, this picturesque archaeological site was once home to an estimated 70,000 people who lived inside its ancient city walls.
 Among its impressive landmarks are the remarkable 2,000-year-old Odeon and the Monastery.
 Guided by one of the site’s archaeological directors, our afternoon visit promises a rich look into the ancient world.
-Late in the day, we’ll continue to Gjirokastra and check in to the Hotel Praga.
+Late in the day, we’ll continue to Gjirokastra and check in to the Hotel Kalemi.
 You’ll have time to refresh before we dine this evening at Arra.
 Meals B+L+D

 Day 5 - Discover Gjirokastra